yekrutdloc/Sound-Alerted-Camera-Project/README.md

 Select Serial port
 Ready to upload code!
 Recommended to try a test code in "Code->HUZZAH->Hardware Test Codes" to verify that everything is working

+###Connecting to camera using Ethernet cable
+Connect Ethernet cable to PoE module(*TO DO: skriv ner modell nummer och hämta specs), this supplises the network connection+power
+Connect PoE module to 230V and an Ethernet cable to a router or computer Kameran ska kunna acceptera anonymous users(Ska vara satt på kamerans GUI settings)

+Local network options for computer needed to connect to camera:
+IP: 192.168.0.10
+Subnet: 255.255.255.0
+Router: 192.168.0.20
+Using a browser connect to: 192.168.0.20
+Login information:
+Name: *********
+Password: *******